The (Computational) Social Choice Take on Indivisible Participatory Budgeting: A Social Choice Problem

 As should be clear from the typical structure outlined above, several steps of a PB process involve the citizens' participation: first when submitting proposals, and second when voting on the shortlisted projects.
+In both cases, individual preferences are taken into account to reach a collective decision.
+This perspective on PB makes it a typical social choice problem.
+Indeed, social choice theory is the science of collective decision making based on individual preferences \citep{ASS02, ASS11, BCELP16}.

-This perspective on PB makes it a typical social choice problem and a burgeoning literature on PB has emerged from the (computational) social choice community, focusing predominantly on the voting stage.
+A burgeoning literature on PB has emerged from the (computational) social choice community, focusing predominantly on the voting stage.
 The aim of this survey is to present the main findings coming from this line of research.
 It complements the first survey of \citet{AzSh21} which was written before the sharp increase of publications on the topic and only covers the literature until 2019.

 In contrast to the survey of \citet{AzSh21}, we only focus on indivisible participatory budgeting, also called \emph{discrete} PB \citep{AzSh21}, that is, the special case of PB where projects can either be fully funded or not all (projects cannot be fractionally implemented).
 Within this framework, we present what we believe to be the most important concepts and results.
 We aim to provide a comprehensive set of definitions and to unify concepts and notations that appeared in different publications.